stolnikov/pragmatic-fsharp/chapters/async.md

 ### What is `Async<'T>` type in F#?
 What is `async` keyword?

  `Async<'T>` type is the core concept of F# asynchronous programming and represents a **composable** asynchronous computation.
-A value of type `Async<_>` is best thought of as a [“task specification” or “task generator”](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/async-padl-revised-v2.pdf) ([source code link](https://github.com/fsharp/fsharp/blob/master/src/fsharp/FSharp.Core/async.fs)).
+A value of type `Async<_>` is best thought of as a [“task specification” or “task generator”](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/async-padl-revised-v2.pdf) ([📙 source](https://github.com/fsharp/fsharp/blob/master/src/fsharp/FSharp.Core/async.fs)).

 ```f#
 /// Represents an asynchronous computation